CSCfi/csc-user-guide/docs/apps/geoconda.md

 !!!
 Note

-    You can edit your Python code with [Visual Studio Code in Puhti web interface](../computing/webinterface/vscode.md), [Visual Studio Code on your local laptop] (../support/tutorials/remote-dev.md) or Spyder in Puhti web interface [remote desktop](../computing/webinterface/desktop.md) using the `Host Terminal` (Desktop icon) to load the `geoconda` module and start `spyder`
+    You can edit your Python code with [Visual Studio Code in Puhti web interface](../computing/webinterface/vscode.md), [Visual Studio Code on your local laptop](../support/tutorials/remote-dev.md) or Spyder in Puhti web interface [remote desktop](../computing/webinterface/desktop.md) using the `Host Terminal` (Desktop icon) to load the `geoconda` module and start `spyder`

 ## Using Allas from Python